whiskykilo/sprocketbot/README.md

 Assuming all of the above commands have completed successfully, you should now be able to deploy the docker container and the bot will connect to slack.

-I have put a couple of different options for running this command down below:
+I have put a couple of different options for running @sprocket down below:

 *Option 1 - Debugging*
 This should be used to test your bot for debugging purposes.
 It will output all of the debug info from the slackbot into your console.